NathanCustom Tailors

 Frequently Asked Questions

-A custom made-to-measure suit in the US typically costs $800-$2,500 from online brands like Indochino or SuitSupply.
-A fully bespoke suit from a traditional US tailor ranges from $1,500 to $5,000+, with top-tier tailors in New York or Los Angeles charging $3,500-$6,000+.
-These prices reflect not just craftsmanship, but high rent, marketing, and retail overhead.
+Entry made-to-measure suits in the US cost $400-$800, with mid-range MTM at $800-$2,500.
+A fully bespoke suit from a traditional US tailor starts around $3,500 and runs to $6,000+.4 These prices reflect not just craftsmanship but high rent, marketing, and retail overhead.

 How much does a custom suit cost from Vietnam?